rxweb/RxWebCore.Docs/Docs/BoundedContext/BoundedContext.md

 > **Step 3: Adding reference of the respective models inside the context**

 Now, it's time to use model reference inside the bounded context.
-OrderContext will contain reference of  Product, Customer, Purchase, Invoice and Delivery model and InventoryContext will have a reference of Product, Supplier, Category, Catalog and Stock model.
+OrderContext will contain reference of  Product, Customer, Purchase and Invoice model and InventoryContext will have a reference of Product, Supplier, Category and Catalog model.
 To add model reference in the context, you have to run the following command:

 > rxwebcore --context --main <Context_Name> --add-models <Table_Name>

 You can also add multiple models by writing Comma separted model names.
 For example, if you want to add reference in OrderContext, you can write:

-> rxwebcore --context --main Order --add-models "Product", "Customer", "Purchase", "Invoice", "Delivery"
+> rxwebcore --context --main Order --add-models "Product", "Customer", "Purchase", "Invoice"

 If you want to add reference in InventoryContext, you can write:

-> rxwebcore --context --main Inventory --add-models "Product", "Supplier", "Category", "Catalog", "Stock"
+> rxwebcore --context --main Inventory --add-models "Product", "Supplier", "Category", "Catalog"

 This will add reference of the respective tables in their specific context.